Saloni21098/PEPstrMOD2/README.md

 ---

 ## ⚠️ Important Note
-- Due to the large size of ambertools25, pmemd24 and colabfold_params, the directories have been compressed and uploaded in the Release assets of teh repository.
+- Due to the large size of ambertools25, pmemd24 and colabfold_params, the directories have been compressed and uploaded in the Release assets of the repository.
 - Download the **zip files** from [Release Page](https://github.com/raghavagps/PEPstrMOD2/releases/tag/v2.0)
 - **Extract the files** before using the code.
 - Place the extracted files inside the PEPstrMOD2 directory.